-As an institution of higher education and one which is committed to the life and community benefits that higher education provides, Valparaiso University offers to eligible employees, their spouses, and their children both Tuition Remission and Tuition Exchange programs.
-The programs are available to all Regular and Limited full-time employees and retiree, as defined under section 7.a of the program policy.
+As an institution of higher education and one which is committed to the life and community benefits that higher education provides, Valparaiso University offers to eligible employees, their spouses, and their children both tuition remission and tuition exchange programs.
+The programs are available to all regular and limited full-time employees and retirees, as defined under section 7.a of the program policy.

-Tuition Remission is a program which covers all or a portion of the tuition costs for eligible and qualified students enrolled in classes at Valparaiso University.
+Tuition remission is a program which covers all or a portion of the tuition costs for eligible and qualified students enrolled in classes at Valparaiso University.

-The Tuition Exchange Program is an association of colleges and universities which subscribe to a program of reciprocal remission of tuition charges for eligible and qualified students.
+The tuition exchange program is an association of colleges and universities which subscribe to a program of reciprocal remission of tuition charges for eligible and qualified students.

 Participation in either of these programs is strictly controlled by the rules described in the policy.
-For a detailed explanation please see the policy on the General Counsel's webpage.
-You may also contact the Office of Human Resource Services for more information.
+For a detailed explanation please see the policy on the general counsel's webpage.
+You may also contact HR for more information.